Bonagee United F.C.

 Bonagee United Football Club is a football club from Ireland currently competing in the Ulster Senior League.
 The club are based in Letterkenny.
 Bonagee United play their home games at Dry Arch Park.
 The club hosts a number of teams at different age ranges.

 History

 Bonagee United were formed on 2 November 1970 in the Continental Bar, now called Voodoo, on Letterkenny's Main Street.
 In 1971, the club purchased 1 hectare (2.5 acres) of land behind the Dry Arch for £1000.
 They were originally known as Arcade Athletic.
 In 1973, Athletic became Bonagee Celtic and then in 1975 Bonagee United.
 A development programme was drawn up in 1998 and gave the club an all-weather playing pitch and a spectator stand.
-A general purpose hall, two AstroTurf pitches with floodlights, extra dressing rooms, a store and office have also been added.
+A general purpose hall, two AstroTurf pitches with floodlights, extra dressing rooms, a store and office were also added.
 Today the facilities amount to €973,000, for which they received a grant of €360,000.
-Money was raised by generous locals and the then Minister for Sport, Jim McDaid.
+Money was raised by locals and the then Minister for Sport, Jim McDaid.